hugomelendez/openshift-cicd-pipelines/docs/usage/README.md

 # Usage

 As can be seen this repository contains the pipelines, the pipeline library and the application.
-For this repository it is acceptable but in a real scenario this repository need to be splitted:
+For this repository it is acceptable but in a real scenario this repository need to be splitted in:

 * Pipelines repository
 * Applications repositories